zkavtaskin/Lead-Time-Driven-Delivery-Simulation/README.md

 const experiments = new Array<Test>(new SmallTeamTest(), new ScrumTest(), new KanbanTest(), new ScrumPartialStackTest(), new WaterfallExperiment(), new YourTest());
 ```

-## Other Work
+## If you made it this far...
-This simulator was built to test assumptions about knowledge work lead time, if you are interested in this consider reviewing the following:
+This simulator was built to test assumptions about knowledge work lead time, if you are interested in this consider checking this out:

-## Data Science Notebooks
+### Data Science Notebooks

 [Exploration of lead time dynamics in Sprint scenario](https://github.com/zkavtaskin/Lead-Time-Driven-Delivery-Simulation/blob/master/Notebook/LeadTimeDynamics.ipynb)

 [Lead Time minimisation through team capacity](https://github.com/zkavtaskin/Lead-Time-Driven-Delivery-Simulation/blob/master/Notebook/LeadTimeCapacityMinimisation.ipynb)

-## Research
+### Research

 [Research: Rejuvenating Agile operations by putting lead and cycle time front and centre](https://zankavtaskin.medium.com/rejuvenating-agile-operations-by-putting-lead-and-cycle-time-front-and-centre-6a6b52af0b53)